What Is a Personal Attendant for a Wedding? And Who Should You Ask To Be One?

 What does a personal attendant do at your wedding?
 How are they different from a wedding planner?

-First things first — we’ve seen quite a few posts about how a personal attendant can replace your wedding planner… In a word, no. A personal attendant is a *personal* attendant — they are supporting you with your personal needs.
+First things first — we’ve seen quite a few posts about how a personal attendant can replace your wedding planner… To be candid, no they cannot.
+A personal attendant is a *personal* attendant — they are supporting you with your personal needs.
 They will not be overseeing venue set up, placing decor, coordinating with vendors, or managing your timeline.
 You could ask them to try managing all of these things, but doesn’t that defeat the purpose of asking someone to be by your side all day?
 We also have to say, unless they are actually a professional wedding coordinator, your friend or relative just won’t have the know-how to effectively communicate and coordinate all the necessary details with each vendor, so leave that to us!

 While we are busy managing all the logistical components of your wedding day, here are some typical tasks a personal attendant will be responsible for: